Search results

 What does the new Future Homes Standard mean for building regulations?

-On 19 January 2021, the government published the outcome of its 2019 consultation on the Future Homes Standard.
-Here are the key outcomes of the consultation
+The government has published the key outcome of its 2019 consultation on the Future Homes Standard.
+Find out more here.

 Person typing on computer keyboard